Companionability Characterization for the Expansion of an O-minimal Theory by a Dense Subgroup: Introduction

 \subsection{Background}

-Inspired by the work of Chatzidakis and Pillay in \cite{CP98}, Christian d'Elb\'ee set about describing a natural sufficient condition for when a geometric theory $T$ that is model-complete augmented by a predicate that picks out a ``well-behaved'' reduct of the theory has a model companion.
-He provides this criterion in \cite{E18}, in which he also shows preservation of NSOP$_1$ under certain assumptions.
+In \cite{E18}, inspired by the work of Chatzidakis and Pillay, Christian d'Elb\'ee gives a natural sufficient condition for when a geometric theory $T$ that is model-complete augmented by a predicate that picks out the underlying set of a reduct of the theory (subject to certain conditions) has a model companion.
+He also shows preservation of NSOP$_1$ under certain assumptions.
+For a definition and relevant facts about the property NSOP$_1$, see \cite{S96}.
+D'Elb\'{e}e frames both the criterion for companionability and the preservation results in the most natural terms that still allow for a large modicum of generality.
+He includes some negative results in \cite{E18}, but a complete characterization of when a ``generic reduct'' has a model companion remained intractable.

-In \cite{KTW18}, Kruckman, Tran, and Walsberg generalize the work of d'Elb\'{e}e by introducing a new set up known as ``interpolative fusions'' which they use to produce even broader conditions for when certain kinds of first-order theories have a model companion.
+In \cite{KTW18}, authors Kruckman, Tran, and Walsberg generalize the work of d'Elb\'{e}e by introducing a new set up known as ``interpolative fusions'' which they use to produce even broader conditions for when certain kinds of first-order theories have a model companion.
 In particular, they define the ``fusion'' of two theories under the assumption that the original theories exhibit certain compatibility properties.

-Both d'Elb\'{e}e and the authors of \cite{KTW18} found completely characterizing when the model companion exists to be elusive or quite complicated depending on which base theories one is concerned with.
+Under the assumptions that they establish, the fusion of the two theories is the model companion for the union of their theories (over some ``base theory'' that lies in their intersection).
+Indeed, the authors show in \cite{KTW18} that the existence of a fusion of two model-complete theories is equivalent to the existence of a model companion for their union.
 In the case that one considers a pair of disjoint theories with uniform finiteness, the existence of a model companion is due to Peter Winkler in his thesis \cite{W75}.
-For a base theory that is not the empty theory, however, characterizing companionability purely in terms of the properties of the theory one is expanding can be quite nuanced and subtle.
-The results of this paper, Theorems \ref{mult} and \ref{EWconjecture} in particular, illustrate exactly that subtlety, since we provide an entirely geometric characterization of companionability for the expansion of an o-minimal theory by a predicate with extra structure in the base language, that of a dense and codense subgroup.